 EDI units are popularly used to purify water for microelectronic industries.
 For instance, they are commonly exploited to generate high-purity water (at 18 MΩ-cm) for manufacturing semiconductors.
 They are often integrated with supplemental systems to ensure the desired silica, organic carbon, microbial content, and boron levels are attained.

 ● Energy production industries.

 Energy production industries are quite water-intensive.
 They necessitate high-grade water to cool high-pressure boilers and generate steam.
 As such, high-level water purification systems like electrodeionization units are needed.
 Previously, systems such as two-bed deionizers and mixed-bed deionizers were used but at present, most energy-producing industries prefer EDI units.
-This is because EDI units can efficiently and economically generate high purity water characterized by low silica levels and extremely low conductivity scores.
+This is because electrodeionization units can efficiently and economically generate high-purity water characterized by low silica levels and extremely low conductivity scores.

 ➣What Quality of Feed Water is Needed by Electrodeionization (EDI) Units?

 Although EDI units can sufficiently treat feedwater drawn from varying sources (brackish water, tap water, groundwater, surface water, or seawater), pretreatment is often obligated to condition the feed water.
 Preconditioning the feed water decreases the likelihood of premature fouling and also elevates the quality of purified water generated.
 Here are numerous pretreatment systems that can be used to condition electrodeionization feed water.